bootsareme/Lilliputian/README.md

 ```
 INT 1000
 ```
-That is it for now, although Lilliputain is far from finished.
+That is it for now, although Lilliputian is far from finished.
 Please report any bugs you find in the "Issues" section and the most upvoted one will be prioritized to be fixed first.
 Check out the bottom table for a list of Opcodes.

 <h2>Opcodes</h2>